Nerobero15/Nerobero15/README.md

 - 👋 Hi, I’m @Nerobero15
-- 👀 I’m interested in Drawing
+- 👀 I’m Drawing both digital and traditonell
 - 🌱 I’m currently learning how to code
--  I currently know the HTML language.
+-  I currently know HTML language.

 <!---
 Nerobero15/Nerobero15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.